37

 4 Signs That Your Elderly Loved One Needs Memory Care

 I saw each of these signs played out in my grandmother’s life in the decade after we left Alberta.
-For a year, we lived twenty minutes away from my grandmother and could visit her on a weekly basis; at that time, I noticed that she was starting to forget a few things and her hearing wasn’t so good.
+For a year, we lived twenty minutes away from my grandmother and could visit her on a weekly basis; at that time, I noticed she was starting to forget a few things and her hearing wasn’t so good.
 Then we moved away, and returned about twice a year to visit.

 It was during these visits every six months or so that I noticed huge differences in Grandma’s ability to communicate with us and do basic tasks like make tea or find cookies for her great-grandchildren.
 My grandpa was increasingly taking over these tasks.
 Eventually, my aunt and uncle helped my grandma get a room in a new seniors’ care facility in town.